Holographic solutions from 5D $SO(2)\times ISO(3)$ $N=4$ gauged supergravity

-Both sides of the interface correspond to a non-conformal phase of $N=2$ SCFT or $N=2$ super Yang-Mills theory in four dimensions.
-We note that on both sides of the interface, we have $\phi_1=0$ implying the enhancement of supersymmetry to eight supercharges.
-This $N=2$ SYM theory is the non-conformal phase of the $N=2$ SCFT appearing in the RG flow solution shown in figure \ref{fig7}.
-Therefore, we expect the Janus solution in figure \ref{fig1} to describe conformal interfaces within $N=2$ SYM theory.
-This solution is similar to those given in \cite{Minwoo_4DN8_Janus} and \cite{ISO7_Janus} in which supersymmetric Janus solutions in $ISO(7)$ maximal gauged supergravity in four dimensions have been found.
+Both sides of the interface correspond to a non-conformal phase of $N=2$ SCFT in four dimensions.
+We also note that, on both sides of the interface, we have $\phi_1=0$ implying the enhancement of supersymmetry to eight supercharges.
+This $N=2$ non-conformal phase of the $N=2$ SCFT should be identified with the one appearing in the RG flow solution shown in figure \ref{fig7}.
+Therefore, we expect the Janus solution in figure \ref{fig1} to describe conformal interfaces within an $N=2$ non-conformal field theory in four dimensions arising from a decompactification limit of a six-dimensional field theory on M5-branes wrapped on $H^2$ as mentioned in the previous section.
+On the field theory side, this conformal interface could be induced by position-dependent deformations or position-dependent vacuum expectation values of the dual operators.
+Similar solutions are also given in \cite{Minwoo_4DN8_Janus} and \cite{ISO7_Janus} in which supersymmetric Janus solutions in $ISO(7)$ maximal gauged supergravity in four dimensions have been found.
 In that case, the solutions are also attracted to the non-conformal phases rather than the conformal fixed points.